University of Kentucky College of Fine Arts

 The University of Kentucky College of Fine Arts is composed of four academic units: the School of Art and Visual Studies, the Department of Arts Administration, the School of Music, and the Department of Theatre and Dance.
 The Singletary Center for the Arts, the college's performing arts facility, supports the School of Music.
 The University of Kentucky Art Museum has a collection of more than 4,500 objects.

+Dean Mark Shanda is a member of the International Council of Fine Arts Deans and the United States Institute for Theatre Technology.